-372 African American Political Thought
+372 Comparative Black Political Thought

 Spring.
-4(3-0) P:M: Completion of Tier I writing requirement.
-R: Not open to freshmen.
-Social and political theories of selected African American activists and scholars.
-Relationships of African, European, and American value systems.
+4(3-0) P: Completion of Tier I Writing Requirement R: Not open to freshmen.
+Comparative examination of the political thought of blacks in the United States, Africa, and elsewhere in the African Diaspora.

-373 Constitutionalism: The Supreme Court

-Fall.
-4(3-0) P:M: Completion of Tier I writing requirement.
-RB: MC 271 R: Open only to juniors or seniors in James Madison College or approval of college.
+373A Constitutionalism: The Supreme Court Fall.
+4(3-0) RB: (MC 271) and completion of Tier I Writing requirement R: Open to juniors or seniors in the James Madison College or approval of college.
+SA: MC 373, MC 374

-Study of theory of constitutional democracy through examination of selected Supreme Court cases.
+Theory of constitutional democracy through examination of selected Supreme Court cases.
 History of the Supreme Court and principles of constitutionalism.

-374 Constitutionalism: The Presidency and Congress
+373B Constitutionalism: The Presidency

-Spring.
-4(3-0) P:M: Completion of Tier I writing requirement.
-RB: and completion of Tier I writing requirement.
-R: Open only to juniors or seniors in James Madison College or approval of college.
+Spring of odd years.
+4(3-0) P: Completion of Tier I Writing Requirement RB: (MC 271) and completion of Tier I Writing requirement R: Open to juniors or seniors in the James Madison College or approval of college.
+SA: MC 373, MC 374

-The Presidency and Congress in American constitutional democracy.
-Origins and development of the executive in relation to Congress, constitutional issues, presidential practice.
+The Presidency in American constitutional democracy.
+Origins and development of the executive, constitutional issues, presidential practice.